-- If the spout switch opens, the machine will stop immediately (through the relays on the circuit board) and cause the reset switch on the circuit board to light up.
-It must be manually reset at the reset switch on the circuit board. - The master switch is the manual control for each system, but it is not a service disconnect.
+- If the spout switch opens, the machine will stop immediately (through the relays on the circuit board).
+It must be manually reset at the reset switch. - The master switch is the manual control for each system, but it is not a service disconnect.

-FM2400RH OPERATION
+OPERATION